g-leech/argmin-gravitas/_posts/2023-09-25-darkmatter.markdown

 Much more than 99% of technical discussion is about a tiny fraction of mathematical space.
 Almost nowhere.

-We can't work with em, can't talk about em, can't use them, they are emphatically not decision relevant.
-It's also hard to publish about them.
+We can't work with em, can't really talk about em, can't use them, they are emphatically not decision relevant.
+It's also hard to publish about them except in one subfield.
 So we ignore em.
 (Incentives distort, even here!)

 You won't encounter these dark objects again.
 But I wanted to use 1 hour of your life to look into the vast majority, the dark.